julesjazz/grapefruitlab/content/print/pity-fear.md

 ## Episode: Hermes & Herse

 **Mia:**
-Yeah, she does.
+Yes, she does.
 This one starts with The Festival of the Dew Carriers.
 It’s a time when many young women are out in the streets, including our three dewy sisters.
 But also Hermes, a god on winged sandals — floating above, watching the festivities below.

 The women would gather, and a priestess would place baskets with unknown contents on each of their heads.
 A secret, carried across town for the goddess Athena.
 It's a reenactment of sorts.
 The serpent child in a box.

 And I like the physical strain of it.
-Sometimes you don’t know the secrets you carry, you just feel their weight in your body.
+Sometimes you don’t know the secrets you carry, but you can feel their weight in your body.
 Suddenly you’re crying in the shower, thirty-two years and it all feels wrong.
 Or you catch a glimpse of who you could be, in a thrift store on South Broadway.

 All these fathers of philosophy, taxonomy, biology insisting *it’s our thoughts that make us real.
 Pure reason* that makes us human.
 But some things have to be lived to be understood.
 Felt in our bloodstream, and in the dew between our legs.
 The body has little regard for theory.
 Not a mind trapped by a carcass, but a body that carries a story. *I feel, therefore I can be free*.
 Audre Lorde said that.

 But as the women carry their secrets across town, Hermes is circling above, and fixes his attention on the youngest, Herse.
 And so, of course, he follows her home — where Agraulos is there to greet him, standing in the door, blocking his way.
 Protective, or maybe jealous?
-It’s not clear, and at this point, I don’t trust Ovid to get the details right.
+At this point, I don’t trust Ovid to get the details right.
 She asks for money maybe, a bribe?
 To let the god through.
 Which is a mistake, of course.
 This unscrupulous cleverness will be her undoing!

 Hermes turns her to stone, a statue.
 The end.
 Agraulos is dead for the last time.

-Or the first, if you tell these stories the other way around, I guess.
+Or the first, if you tell these stories the other way around.
 It still won’t make any sense.
 How can Agraulos die at a yearly festival that reenacts her own story?
 The other story, where she also died, after opening a box full of secrets.

 Aristotle says the beginning is what comes before everything else — no setup required.
 And then the middle comes after the beginning.
 Not just proximity, but cause and effect, right?
 The beginning leads to the middle, and then, at the end, there’s an ending.
 Because there has to be, right?
 It’s over.
 Which… sounds nice.

 But Agraulos… her whole life… Three different lives… It’s all just… Unscientific?
 There are some correlations, but I’m not sure about any causation.
 It doesn’t matter how many times she dies, she’ll never be tragic.
 Never serious or complete.
 Always uncertain.

 Anyway, this Festival of the Dew Carriers is still honored on 3rd of Skirophorion, which is June or maybe July.
-It’s a day to finish unfinished projects, and to clear away debris and what is no longer needed, to make room for the new.
+It’s a day to finish unfinished projects, and to clear away debris -- what is no longer needed -- to make room for the new.

 ## Choral Epode: We Can Do Better